hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 won't be enough.
 It has to make more profit than its users could generate on their own.

 My original plan was to reap the benefits of automation first, and then start adding machine learning.
-I've learned that we'll have to do it the other way round.
+I've learned that we might have to do it the other way round.

 We've already started working on another iteration.
 Stay tuned for the next article!